-Except as otherwise provided in this Charter, the legislative body of the town shall be the Town Meeting, with all the powers conferred by the General Statutes and by this Charter.
+Except as otherwise provided in this Charter, the legislative body of the Town shall be the Town Meeting, with all the powers conferred by the General Statutes and by this Charter.
 Section 3-2.
 Members of the Town Meeting.

-Members of the Town Meeting shall be electors of the town or property owners entitled to vote at Town Meetings as prescribed in the General Statutes, except in the case of a Town Meeting considering a recall referendum, when it shall be restricted to electors of the town.
+Members of the Town Meeting shall be electors of the Town or property owners entitled to vote at Town Meetings as prescribed in the General Statutes, except in the case of a Town Meeting considering a recall referendum, when it shall be restricted to electors of the Town.
 Section 3-3.
 The Annual Town and Budget Meeting.

-The Board of Selectmen shall, in January of each year, appoint an annual Town and Budget Meeting Committee.
-The Committee shall consist of five (5) electors, appointed for a two year term.
-In the first year of implementation three members are appointed (only) for a one year term.
+The Board of Selectmen may, in January of each year, appoint an Annual Town and Budget Meeting Committee.
+The Committee shall consist of five electors, appointed for a two-year term.
+In the first year of implementation three members are appointed for a one-year term. [(17)]

-The Committee shall be responsible for planning the annual Town and Budget Meeting.
+The Committee shall be responsible for planning the Annual Town and Budget Meeting.
 Emphasis should be on promotion, community involvement and elector attendance.

-The annual Town and Budget Meeting shall be held on the first Monday of May each year.
-It shall receive a "State of the Town" address by the First Selectman and long and short term planning reports from selected boards, as determined by the annual Town and Budget Meeting Committee.

-The Board of Finance shall present the final budget proposed for adoption.
+The Annual Town and Budget Meeting shall be held on the first Monday of May each year.
+It shall receive a "State of the Town" address by the First Selectman and long- and short-term planning reports from selected boards.
+The First Selectman is charged with noticing the call of the meeting. [(17)] The Board of Finance shall present the final budget proposed for adoption.
 The Town Meeting shall review and comment on the material presented for the benefit and guidance of all elected officials, including the Board of Finance and Board of Selectmen and shall conduct and vote on any business that may be outlined in the call.